Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 • Some users that are updating from version 3

 So in onUpdate(), you might need to apply different update logic depending on which version the user is updating from.
-For this reason, onUpdate() will also be called with a second argument, the oldVersion parameter, which contains a number describing which version the user is updating from.
+For this reason, onUpdate() will also be called with a second argument, the oldVersion parameter, which contains a number indicating which version the user is updating from.

 Example